Vestibular Therapy

 Following an assessment, a variety of treatment options are available, depending on the cause of the symptoms.
 Treatment can include, visual exercises, canalith repositioning maneuvers, balance exercises, and motion sensitivity training.
 In the case of BPPV, canalith repositioning maneuvers are used to treat this condition, often with dramatic and quick resolution of symptoms.

-Dizziness disorders can be frustrating to deal with, and they are frequently mismanaged in the health care system.
+Dizziness and vertigo disorders can be frustrating to deal with, and they are frequently mismanaged in the health care system.
 Vestibular therapy, however, is backed by research and highly effective at treating vestibular disorders.
 Unfortunately, it is not well known.
 Physiotherapists who practice vestibular therapy have done specialized post graduate courses in order to treat these conditions.

 Please reach out if you have any questions regarding vestibular therapy.